adamhuston/daemons-engine/docs/SCHEMAS_FOR_CONTENT_CREATORS.md

-# Schema Documentation Summary
+# Content Creator's Schema Guide

-This document provides a comprehensive overview of all schema documentation created for the Daemons MUD engine and CMS integration.
+## Overview

+This guide helps **content creators** navigate the YAML schema documentation for creating game content.
+Each content type (areas, rooms, items, NPCs, quests, etc.) has a `_schema.yaml` file with field definitions, examples, and validation rules.
+For database-level details, see `SCHEMAS_FOR_DEVS.md`.

 ## Documentation Structure